How to Market Your House for Sale in 2026

 Brokers’ open houses are another good marketing strategy.
 Shortly after your listing goes live, your agent might host a gathering of select real estate brokers and agents at your home, so they can investigate whether your property is right for their clients.

-NAR data shows that 90% of recent buyers found their real estate agent to be a very or somewhat useful information source.
+NAR data shows that 88% of recent buyers purchased their homes through a real estate agent or broker.
 So, it’s no surprise a broker’s open is sometimes more lucrative than a traditional open house because it can lead to more private showings and serious offers.

 Engage an agent months in advance